Orchestrating Agents: Routines and Handoffs

 tools: list = []

-Now to make our code support it, we can change run_full_turn take an Agent instead of separate system_message and tools:
+Now to make our code support it, we can change run_full_turn to take an Agent instead of separate system_message and tools:

 def run_full_turn(agent, messages):